makinacorpus/filechunk-bundle/README.md

-# Javascript file upload widget and form type for Symfony
+# File upload widget and file management for Symfony

-**This is a very early release**, this package is far from being complete and provide minimal functionnalities as of today.

-This package provides a form widget that upload large files as chunks using JavaScript client side code using the JavaScript window.FileReader API.

-Features:
+This bundle provides various helpers for managing files in Symfony:

+ - a chunked file upload endpoint, that is tailored to be used with the https://github.com/makinacorpus/filechunk-front widget, but that may be used by any other component,

+ - a file manager that allows you to register logical schemes (such as `upload://`, `temporary://`, ... and convert back and forth absolute path names and scheme-based URIs, allowing you to store protocol relative URIs in database avoiding absolute path handling nightmare.

+The chunked file upload endpoint allows:

-*   Allows very large file uploads;
+ - very large file uploads,
-*   Allows resuming broken uploads;
+ - resuming broken uploads,
-*   Should be security-wise quite efficient;
-*   Form type uses as input and output Symfony ``File`` instances;
-*   Allows to bypass most HTTP restrictions on file uploads (size, timeouts);
+ - bypassing most HTTP restrictions on file uploads (size, timeouts);
-*   Do not use the PHP file upload mecanisms.
+ - avoiding the PHP file upload mecanisms,
+ - provides a form type uses as input and output Symfony ``File`` instances,
+ - should be security-wise quite efficient.

-Known browsers to work:
+Known browsers to work with the external JavaScript widget:

-*   Chrome <= 49
+ - Chrome <= 49
-*   Edge <= 13
+ - Edge <= 13
-*   IE <= 11
+ - IE <= 11
-*   Firefox <= 33
+ - Firefox <= 33
-*   And probably others, since it only uses a very small subset of the FileReader API.
+ - And probably others, since it only uses a very small subset of the FileReader API.

 # Installation